-2. Continue the setup process and configure your own application using the Installation Wizard or Administration Tools, as described in Configuring Your Camera, on page 38.
+2. Continue the setup and configure your application using the Installation Wizard or Administration Tools, as described in Configuring Your Camera, on page 20.

-When accessing the Administrator Tools for the first time during a browser session, you will not be prompted for your username and password.
-You will be assumed to be the Administrator and will be automatically logged on as such, using the username root and the default password pass.
+- To enable the updating of images in Microsoft Internet Explorer, you must set your browser to allow ActiveX controls, and perform a once-only installation of the Axis ActiveX component onto your workstation.
+However, if your computer environment restricts the installation of additional software, you can alternatively set your AXIS 2110 to use a Java applet for updating the images.
+This is done from Image - Settings. - When accessing the Admin Tools for the first time in a browser, you will not be prompted for a username or password.
+You will be assumed to be the Administrator and will automatically be logged on as such, with the username root and the default password pass.
 This root password must, however, be changed as soon as possible, to enable the security function.
-Furthermore, all Axis products are shipped with the same password as default.
-For further information, refer to System Security, on page 27.
+Also, all Axis products are shipped with the same password as default.
+For more information, refer to System Security, on page 24.